JohanLindeque/ShelfSync/README.md

 # ShelfSync – Blazor Web Inventory Manager

-**ShelfSync** is a Blazor Web  application built with .NET 9.
-It helps you organize and manage storage bins and their items, complete with barcode integration and secure user access.
-The app is designed to run locally (e.g., on a Raspberry Pi) and be accessed over your home network—or even globally if you choose to expose it online.
+**ShelfSync** is a full-stack inventory management web application built with Blazor and .NET 9 for organizing storage bins and items.
+Features custom barcode scanning integration (in development), ASP.NET Core Identity authentication, and a PostgreSQL database managed through Entity Framework Core with code-first migrations.
+The database is containerized with Docker for easy deployment on local networks.

 ---